 The Church of San Zaccaria was built in the 15th century and is a wonderful display of both Gothic and Renaissance styles.
 Since it was constructed during the transition from Gothic to Renaissance, the blend of both is elegantly displayed both inside and out.

-Below the Church is a crypt where eight doges are buried from an earlier church that stood in the same spot.
+Below the Church is a crypt where eight dogs are buried from an earlier church that stood in the same spot.
 This crypt is filled with water (like many other buildings in Venice), giving it an eerie feel.
-Nonetheless, its a site not to be missed!
+Nonetheless, it’s a site not to be missed!

 St. Mark’s Basilica (At Night)

 Rather than heading over to St. Mark’s Basilica during the day, book a night tour with Walks of Italy.
 The tour guide will open doors to see special areas of the Basilica such as the crypt, where the bones of St. Mark are buried (or so they say), as well as the Pala d’Oro.
 The best part is that you will be able to explore this glorious structure and its interiors without worrying about it being overcrowded by the general public.
 Who doesn’t love a semi-private tour?

-One of the more well-known souvenirs of Venice (and other parts of Italy) are the intricately designed masks.
+One of the more well-known souvenirs of Venice (and other parts of Italy) is the intricately designed masks.
 However, there are numerous shops that sell low-quality ones from mass production.
 If you’re looking for a mask that’s been handmade, we recommend you visit Ca’Macana—the same shop where masks for the film Eyes Wide Shut were purchased.
 Ca’Macana also offers courses for mask-making, perfect for those of you who have a little more time to spare (and are looking to do something unique in Venice).

 Venice is an extraordinary city with sites waiting to be discovered.
 Take yourself off the beaten track and explore some of these areas loved by the locals.

 If this or any other destinations speak to you, we’d love to help you get there in comfort and save you up to 70% off.
 Submit a flight request or contact your agent and we’ll find the best dates to travel there!